 “The customer journey is changing.
 Consumers want everything, and they want it immediately.
 Experience matters than anything else – and the technology at our fingertips enable such amazing experiences, only desired in today’s fast-paced world.” – Sam Hurley

 Personalization is the biggest trend in ecommerce right now.
 Consumers have come to expect a relevant shopping experience based on their personal preferences.

-The statistics show more than 78% of customers ignore offers that aren’t personalized or based on their previous engagement with the brand.
-This shows just how important personalization in marketing and customer support has become.
+The statistics show more than 78 percent of customers ignore offers that aren’t personalized or based on their previous engagement with the brand.
+This shows how important personalization in marketing and personalized customer support has become.

 Effective personalization comes from understanding customers’ preferences and behavior.
-Fortunately, technology has now evolved to provide precisely that level of insight.
-The potential impact of ecommerce technology on your company is huge.
+Fortunately, ecommerce technology has now evolved to provide that level of insight.
 Nearly every user action online is captured and stored, creating a vast pool of information known as big data.